rtortori/rmlab-aci-operator/README.md

 metadata:
   name: frontend
 spec:
-  epgcontractmaster: "kube-default"
+  epgContractMaster: "kube-default"
   openshift_project: False
 ```

 Where:<br>
 `name` is the desired name of the EPG and Kubernetes namespace<br>
-`epgcontractmaster` is the EPG contract master name<br>
+`epgContractMaster` is the EPG contract master name<br>
-`openshift_project` is a boolean that instructs the operator whether to create an Openshift project, instead of a Namespace
+`openshiftProject` is a boolean that instructs the operator whether to create an Openshift project, instead of a Namespace
+`aciCleanup` is a boolean that allows for ACI cleanup if the object is deleted.
+Note that as of today, this is currently not implemented and this spec has been added in preparation for the feature to happen

 This will: